Coyn123/CitySprint/README.md

 - **Enhancing server functionality for real-time updates.**
 - **Creating and refining City, Building, and Troop objects.**

-Stay tuned for more features and updates as we sprint towards creating the ultimate strategy game!
+Stay tuned for more features and updates

 ## Contributing
 Contributions are welcome!
 Fork the repository and submit your ideas and enhancements via pull requests.